 I present unto you (Candidate) to be Ordained an Elder.
-The Bishop says:

 Has (Candidate) been found qualified in his knowledge, actions, and commitment to exercise this sacred role, to the honor of God and the Triple Path, and the edifying of this Church?